And The Index Interest Potential

 But the biggest one is keeping your money safe.
 This just means that even if you choose an index that drops in value, you won’t have any losses.
 Insurance companies are required by law to keep your money protected.
-In this way, you have the opportunity for profits based on the performance of your index, all with safety from the insurance company and without the hazard of losing your hard-earned money.
-With a set reasonable rate of return, you won’t need to worry about losing your nest egg to market volatility.
+In this way, you have the opportunity for interest based on the performance of your index, all with safety from the insurance company and without the hazard of losing your hard-earned money.
+With a set reasonable rate of return,** you won’t need to worry about losing your nest egg to market volatility.
 For many retirees, this gives them the peace of mind that they won’t outlive their retirement savings.

 Indexed Interest Potential

-Understanding annuities are a crucial part of your retirement plan.
+Understanding annuities are a crucial part of your retirement strategy.
 An FIA stands for “fixed index annuities”.
 Because the phrase “fixed” is used when speaking about this type of annuity many retirees assume it offers no flexibility.
 However, in reality, a fixed index annuity (FIA) can provide you with a large amount of flexibility to make your own choice.

 For example, one of the benefits of a fixed index annuity (FIA) is that you have the option to choose which type of index you would like.
 You can choose an external index, even though you are not purchasing stocks or funds.
 Your fixed index annuity (FIA) can grow interested based on the changes in the index you pick.
 You could even choose how much of your annuity you want to connect with certain indexes.